FelipeABG/hadoop-mapreduce/README.md

 Replace **complexity** with basic, medium, or advanced depending on the job's location, and **JobClassName** with the appropriate class name, such as WinsPerTeam, AverageGoals, GamesPerStadium, and so on.

 After the execution, a folder called _output_ will be available.
 Inside it you will find the result of the job.

+**OBS** the advanced jobs (under the advanced folder) will produce a _result_ folder, as it uses the output folder as intermediate step.